raghavendrahyd/DS_learning/README.md

 Building a linear reg model along with analysis and model selection.
 This was part of my academic course.
 #### 9. Clustering.ipynb:
 A notebook various clustering methods, their analysis, implementation, and evaluation metrics of clustering.
+#### 9. Feature selection and importance.ipynb:
+A notebook talking about various feature selection and importance techniques including LIME, SHAP, feature importance in random forest, and mRMR.